ExpressionEngine/ExpressionEngine-User-Guide/source/modules/email/tellafriend.rst

 Channel Parameters
 ******************

-While some of the `Channel Entries Tag
+While some of the :ref:`Channel Entries Tag
-Parameters <../../modules/channel/parameters.html>`_ are also available to the Tell-a-Friend form, most of them will not be beneficial to use in that context.
+Parameters <channel-entries-parameters>` are also available to the Tell-a-Friend form, most of them will not be beneficial to use in that context.
 One exception that can be valuable is show\_future\_entries=, which would let you use the Tell-a-Friend form